-- can speak of their own sense of calling to ministry and mission. - has a personal commitment to Christ, wishes to deepen their understanding and wants to share the Gospel with others. - has a regular pattern of corporate and individual prayer and worship to sustain them in their daily lives. - is able to offer leadership in the church community and beyond, and fulfil the demanding role of a minister within the local church. - has a willingness to cooperate with other ministers and to work within a team, and can form strong appropriate relationships within the community they serve. - is willing to engage in a method of training which is participatory, reflective, imaginative, and creative.
+- demonstrates a love for God and for people - can speak of their own sense of calling to ministry and mission. - has a personal commitment to Christ, wishes to deepen their understanding and wants to share the Gospel with others. - has a regular pattern of corporate and individual prayer and worship to sustain them in their daily lives. - is able to offer leadership in the church community and beyond, and fulfil the demanding role of a minister within the local church. - has a willingness to cooperate with other ministers and to work within a team, and can form strong pastoral relationships within the community they serve. - Is open to life-long learning, working collaboratively and discovering more about themselves and God - is willing to engage in a method of training which is participatory, reflective, imaginative, and creative.